decentriq/decentriq-platform/example/README.md

 ## Credentials
 To run the demo it is required to use the credentials for two users (given by Decentriq).
-Each user has an email and an API token and has to be set as the corrensponding environment variable:
+Each user has an email and an API token and has to be set as the corresponding environment variable:

 + `USER_MAIL_1`
 + `API_TOKEN_1`